liuliu0306/CPO/README.md

 # GROUP -> HDU123 - Liu Riheng & Chen Weite - lab 1 - variant 1

-# Student number:
+# Student number

 Liu Riheng 212320037
 Chen Weite 212320039

 ## Laboratory work description

 Lab1 includes the definition of unrolled linked list data structure and the implementation of data structure related mutable algorithms.
 We implemented at least 18 methods.
 Then we test the data structure and its algorithms using unit tests and PBT tests.
 After GitHub active, we passed all tests.

 ## Project structure

 - `UnrolledLinkedList.py` -- implementation of `UnrolledLinkedList`
 and `Node` class with more than 18 methods.

 - `ull_test.py` -- unit and PBT tests for `UnrolledLinkedList`.